CrumpNa/app/README.md

 Required User stories:

-[ X ] user logs in
+[x] user logs in

-[ ] user searches the movie/show they are looking for
+[] user searches the movie/show they are looking for

-[ ]user can see reviews of the movie/show by other users
+[]user can see reviews of the movie/show by other users

-[ ]profile for users
+[]profile for users

 Optional stories~